What is emphysema?

 - Surgery to remove the damaged area of the lung

-- Pulmonary emphysema is a chronic lung condition.
+- Emphysema is a chronic lung condition.
 It’s often part of COPD, a group of lung diseases that cause airflow blockage and breathing problems.

-- Pulmonary emphysema does not develop suddenly, but very slowly over time.
+- Emphysema does not develop suddenly, but very slowly over time.
 It’s most commonly caused by smoking.

-- Pulmonary emphysema causes shortness of breath that often gets worse with activity and many other symptoms, such as wheezing, cough, anxiety, and heart problems.
+- Emphysema causes shortness of breath that often gets worse with activity and many other symptoms, such as wheezing, cough, anxiety, and heart problems.

 - Tests that help measure the lungs’ ability to exchange oxygen and carbon dioxide are used to diagnose pulmonary edema.
 Blood tests and imaging tests may also be used to see how severe the problem is and monitor it over time.